ricardostange/zenith/README.md

 Use 'q','w','e','a','s','d' to navigate.
 'i' to add a new orbit from elements.

-edit: This was an attempt to make a 3D tool to visualize satelites around Earth.
+Edit: This was an attempt to make a 3D tool to visualize satelites around Earth.